');

 About Halifax, VA

-Halifax is a small community in Virginia with a population of 1,348 residents.
-The median household income is $56,111 per year, which is near the national average.
-The median age in Halifax is 56.1 years.
+Halifax is a small town located in Virginia with a population of 1,348 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,111 per year, which is 25% below the national median of $75,149.
+The median age of 56.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Halifax Ranks in Virginia